ericjwei/Lightly-Sauteed-Vegetables/Project Proposal.md

-#Project Proposal
+# Project Proposal

-##Project Description
+## Project Description
-Question: What is the dataset you'll be working with?
-Please include background on who collected the data, where you accessed it, and any additional information we should know about how this data came to be.
-Dataset: Globally Earthquake Catalog
-Data collected by: International Federation of Digital Seismograph Networks (FDSN), a global organization that is responsible for installation and maintenance of seismographs globally
+We are using Globally Earthquake Catalog dataset that is collected by International Federation of Digital Seismograph Networks (FDSN), a global organization that is responsible for international installation and maintenance of seismographs.
+It can be assessed from the USFS United Geological Survey.
+Our target audience is government and scientists who study earthquake and seismic movements.
+Questions that they may posed: Where do those red-alert level earthquake occur within these 10 years?
-Data can be accessed from USFS United Geological Survey Who is your target audience?
-Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
-You should hone in on one of these audiences
-Government
-Scientists who study earthquake and seismic movements What does your audience want to learn from your data?
-Please list out at least 3 specific questions that your project will answer for your audience.events with depth less than the specified maximum.
-Where do those red-alert level and earthquake occurs within this 10 years?
 Where do those earthquakes that have depths that has more than 300 km located?
-Where do earthquake occur most frequently?
+And what location do earthquakes occur most frequently?

-##Technical Description
+## Technical Description

 This project will take the form of a responsive website with the use of Shiny, allowing for the user to interact with the data visualizations.
 This website will have many pages, each one displaying a different relationship within the data.
 As the USGS Earthquake API is frequently update, an ambitious goal is to make the website continuously update in response to newest information.
-We will be using geoJson format and filtering for `eventtypes` of ÅgearthquakeÅh.
+We will be using geoJson format and filtering for `eventtypes` of earthquakes.
 Our base reshaping of our api is shown below:

 ```
 base.url <- "https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson"